 As an incumbent Superior Court Judge, Morgan has significant experience.
 “My background and experience is something I draw on when hearing cases in Superior Court,” said Morgan.
 “From 1991 until 1994, I practiced in Winston-Salem in the litigation section of Womble Carlyle Sandridge & Rice.
 I then had a civil litigation practice in Kernersville, in a wide variety of areas of law, including personal injury, construction, contract litigation and business representation.
 I was appointed to serve as a Superior Court Judge by Governor Pat McCrory in 2014 upon the retirement of Judge Ron Spivey.
 My broad background and experience as a trial attorney in Superior Court has given me the experience needed to serve as a judge.”

 With all the attention the legal system has received in the media in recent years, it is increasingly important to be informed and confident about your vote.
 “At the very core of our system of government is trust in the legal system,” said Morgan.
 “It is my hope that we can continue to promote a high level of trust in our courts.
 I look forward to continuing to be fair, make sure that parties have a full opportunity to be heard and that justice is served.
 I have been very honored to be endorsed by Scott Cunningham, former Winston-Salem Chief of Police and Neal Stockton, retired Kernersville Chief of Police, as well as the North Carolina Fraternal Order of Police, the Winston-Salem Forsyth County Fraternal Order of Police, and the North Carolina Police Benevolent Association,” said Morgan.
-“I am honored to have the support and endorsement of William B. Reingold, Chief District Court Judge (retired) and William Freeman, Superior Court Judge (retired).
+“I am honored to have the support and endorsement of Gustave A. Larson Company, William B. Reingold, Chief District Court Judge (retired) and William Freeman, Superior Court Judge (retired).
 Faith is an important part of my life, and I am an active member of First Baptist Church of Kernersville, where I have served as a deacon, as a trustee, and I have taught Sunday school for many years.”

 Eric Morgan and his wife, Dawn, have three children, who are active in scouting.
 Their oldest, John, is an Eagle Scout and was Senior Class President at East Forsyth High School in 2016.
 Dawn was elected to the Kernersville Board of Aldermen in 2001 and became Mayor in 2008.
 She was recognized as the Kernersville Citizen of the Year in 2011 and Small Business Advocate of the Year in 2014 by the Kernersville Chamber of Commerce.
 Mayor Morgan is the first female in the history of Kernersville to be elected Mayor; the town was incorporated in 1871.